 “If any female feels she needs anything beyond herself to legitimate and validate her existence, she is already giving away her power to be self-defining, her agency.”

-We have created such unlevel playing fields between relationships amongst heterosexual men and women.
+We have created such unlevel playing fields in relationships between heterosexual men and women.
 Women will pull all the strings that they can to get a man to give her a marriage proposal.
 As women, we will fight, sweat and even act out of character just to obtain the last name of the men we love; because it is women’s ears that marriage has been preached to louder than it has been to the ears of men.

 So it is us women who will put up performances of our lives, in hopes to be picked for the greatly envied and endeared position of “wifey”.
 Articles and books containing many rules, tips and tricks on “How to Get My Boyfriend to Propose to Me Sooner” flood the internet and bookstores.
 And boy do we women pull some gymnast stretches to get that ring on our fingers.

 Unfortunately, a great disparity persists in the relationships between heterosexual men and women.
 Women are conditioned to esteem marriage much more highly than men.
 I read the following extract on Vagabomb by Chimamanda Ngozi Adichie and she articulates this sentiment succinctly,

 “We condition girls to aspire to marriage and we do not condition boys to aspire to marriage, and so there is already a terrible imbalance at the start.
 The girls will grow up to be women obsessed with marriage.
 The boys will grow up to be men who are not obsessed with marriage.
 The women marry those men.
 The relationship is automatically uneven because the institution matters more to one than the other.
 Is it any wonder that, in so many marriages, women sacrifice more, at a loss to themselves, because they have to constantly maintain an uneven exchange?”